conterra/mapapps-charting/README.md

 **Requirement: map.apps 4.4.0**

 1. First you need to add the bundles selection-ui and dn_charting to your app.

-2. Then you need to configure one or more stores for which the charts should be displayed.
-This is the data source (layer with attributes) for which the charts will be created.
+2. Then you need to configure one or more stores.
+These are the data basis for the diagrams.
 For more information have a look at: https://developernetwork.conterra.de/en/documentation/mapapps/39/developers-documentation/stores
 3. Finally, you need to configure your charts in the following component.

-#### Configurable Components of dn_charting
+#### Configurable Components of the dn_charting bundle

 ##### ChartingDashboardWidgetFactory
 ```